waldner/Firefox-RunWith/README.md

-# run_on_link
+# RunWith

-Firefox webextension to run external programs on a link
+Firefox webextension to run external programs on a link or selected text.